visit-dav/visit/src/doc/data_into_visit/CurveFormat.rst

 The last comment line contains the name of the curve.
 The coordinates are provided one point per line.
 Both Cartesian and Polar coordinates are supported.
-Cartesion coordinates are assumed by default.
+Cartesian coordinates are assumed by default.
-This can be overriden with options to the Curve plot.
+This can be overridden with options to the Curve plot.
 A curve file may contain multiple curves per file.

 Here is a sample curve file.